cheqd/product-docs/veramo-sdk-for-cheqd/did-operations/did-operations-troubleshooting.md

 ## 1. When generating keys along with a DIDDoc template

-When you try to generate `keys` along with `DiDDoc` template using command below
+When you try to generate `keys` along with `DIDDoc` template using command below

 ```bash
 veramo execute -m cheqdGenerateDidDoc --argsJSON '{"verificationMethod": "Ed25519VerificationKey2020", "methodSpecificIdAlgo": "base58btc", "methodSpecificIdLength": 16, "network": "testnet"}'